-If you are among the lucky ones who chose Greece for this year’s holiday destination, you can find the basic information of entering the country so you can have an enjoyable and safe stay.
+If you are among the lucky ones who chose Greece for this year’s holiday destination, you can find the basic information about entering the country so you can have an enjoyable and safe stay.

-First of all, all the travellers arriving in Greece must have a negative PCR certificate for a Covid-19 test taken no later than 72 hours before arrival or a negative antigen (rapid) certificate taken no longer than 48 hours before arrival.
+First of all, all the travelers arriving in Greece must have a negative PCR certificate for a Covid-19 test taken no later than 72 hours before arrival or a negative antigen (rapid) certificate taken no longer than 48 hours before arrival.

 This test is mandatory for all adults and children older than the age of 12 no matter what country you are arriving from.

 The only way you don’t need to show the proof of the test is in case you have completed your vaccination (14 days after the last vaccination, depending on the doses required) and can provide a vaccination certificate.
 It is not a preferable way to get into the country but it will fasten the procedure greatly for you.

 Acceptable vaccines are: Pfizer BioNTech, Moderna, Astra Zeneca/Oxford, Novavax, Johnson + Johnson/Janssen, Sinovac Biotech, Gamaleya (Sputnik), Cansino Biologics, Sinopharm among others.